jjthomas/Fleet/README.md

 # Fleet

-For the 4-DDR version of Fleet (presented in the ASPLOS 2020 paper), checkout branch `4ddr_monolithic`.
+For the version of Fleet presented in the ASPLOS 2020 paper, checkout branch `4ddr_monolithic`.